 Category:Architectural Art Styles

-Please note that the classification of Angkor and pre-Angkor sites by architectural or art styles is far from an exact science and details and dates offered below are approximations only.
+Please note that the classification of Angkor and pre-Angkor sites by architectural, or art, styles is far from being an exact science and details and dates offered below are approximations only.
 There is often considerable overlap between categories, with certain sites being stylistically 'ahead of their time' and others - particularly in remoter provinces - displaying 'retro' tendencies.
-Furthermore, sites were frequently constructed re-using earlier decorations such as lintels and colonettes so, for example, a Kampong Preah style lintel does not necessarily confirm a Kampong Preah date for a temple site.
+Furthermore, sites were frequently constructed re-using earlier decorations found on-site or nearby, such as lintels and colonettes, so for example, a Kampong Preah style lintel does not necessarily confirm a Kampong Preah date for a temple site.

 Also note that we are primarily concerned with architectural rather than sculpture style and categories such as Phnom Da and a late-7th-century Prasat Andet style, are largely applicable to the latter only.

 |Style||Period||Rulers||Capital city & major sites||Brief outline and main characteristics|

 |Phnom Da A||514-539||Rudravarman||Vyadhapura (Angkor Borei?); Angkor Borei, Phnom Da||An art style based on a small group of sculptures - Hindu and Buddhist - found mainly at Phnom Da, (Takeo Province), and initially assigned by George Coedes to the Funanese king Rudravarman.
 Several statues in a similar style have also been unearthed further north in today's Kandal Stoeng District of Kandal Province.|